loburets/osx-docker-sync-boilerplate/README.md

 There is a problem with performance when you share code into Docker containers under OS X.
 One of the solutions is [EugenMayer/docker-sync](https://github.com/EugenMayer/docker-sync) which used rsync and unison and has different options and strategies.
 But the repo has not very friendly documentation.
-This is a just example of using for it for the specific case when you have OS X and need two-way synchronization between your localhost and containers.
+This is a just example of using for the specific case when you have OS X and need two-way synchronization between your localhost and containers.
-In this case in can took about 1 minute if you have a lot of dependencies, but it is least evil.
+In this case it can took about 1 minute if you have a lot of dependencies, but it is least evil.
 Furthermore, it is only for first running.
-Your original containers will not be affected and you can get speed increases up to 10 times.
+Original docker files will not be affected and you can get speed increases up to 10 times.

 The main files exactly you want to see is: